+Getting to know youcontinued.
+Emotional Wellbeing

+De veu heve env general support neede?
+Explain any anxiety you may have

-Getting to know you...continued.
-Do you have any general support needs?
-X Do you have a visual impairment?
+Do you have any general support needs? ✓ X

+Explain any stress you may have

+Do you have a visual impairment?

+Explain any mental health worries you may have

 Do you have a hearing impairment?
+Do you have any triggers that cause negative rea

 Do you need support reading or writing?

+How can we support you?

 Do you need to take extra breaks?